Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Our Model

-The purpose of our research is not to use an indirect method such as HIRO but to use a direct method with the state of the lower-level policy to find the optimal goal for the level synchronization.
-In our research, the best direct method is to find a goal for training the higher-level policy $\mu_{hi}$ through the inverse operation of a lower-level policy,
+The aim of our research is not to rely on indirect estimation, as in HIRO, but rather to employ direct estimation that accurately reflects the current knowledge of the lower-level policy.
+This approach enables us to find an optimal goal for level synchronization when training the higher-level policy.
+The most direct method is to determine a goal, $\Tilde{g_{t}}$, through the inverse operation of the lower-level policy, which is then used to train the higher-level policy $\mu_{hi}$.
+This is expressed as: